 Get the Free Currency Converter API Key

-Before starting, get your API key from CurrencyFreaks.
-Once you have it, you can directly integrate it into your Vue.js application.
+Before getting started, obtain your API key from CurrencyFreaks and integrate it directly into your Vue.js application.

 Build the Application

-As mentioned earlier, we need to install Vue.js to start building the application.
-For this purpose, navigate to the Vue JS website at: https://vuejs.org/
+As stated previously, to begin our application development, we need to install Vue.js first.
+For this, go to the Vue JS website at: https://vuejs.org/

 You can easily find the installation guide.
 Following the guide set up your system.